openimis/openimis_docs/web_app_vb_user_manual.rst

           | * Inquiry on an Insuree

       * - Manager
-        - Over-sees operations of the health insurance scheme;runs openIMIS operational reports analyses data generated from the IMIS.
+        - Oversees operations of the health insurance scheme;runs openIMIS operational reports analyses data generated from the IMIS.
         - | * Create managerial statistics
           | * Authorize issuance of a substitution
           | * membership card